-This basic pattern was designed to be customized.
-Get creative with color, whether you’re using a solid color, small stripes or large stripes.
-You can use color blocking, too!
+This basic pattern is begging to be customized.
+Get creative with color, whether you’re knitting a monotone hat, creating small stripes or thick stripes.
 This is a great opportunity to use up your yarn scraps.

 3. Big Pom Baby Beanie

-A pompom adds even more cuteness to an already adorable baby.
-The pompom is optional, of course, but it’s the centerpiece of this simple design.
-The pattern is sized for babies 3-12 months old, so it’s perfect for baby shower gifts and gifts after the baby is born.
+A pom pom adds even more cuteness to an already adorable baby.
+The pom pom is optional, of course, but it’s the centerpiece of this simple design.
+The pattern is sized for babies 3-12 months old, so it’s the perfect gift for baby showers or first birthdays.